tomhel/SongDB/README.md

 Requires Python 3+.
 Tested on Linux and Windows.
 Should work in all modern browsers.

 SongDB uses SQLite3 as a database backend and provides a REST/JSON API using Flask and Waitress.
 The web interface uses JQuery.
 The database model is a star schema, each attribute has its own dimension table.
-This makes searching fast end efficient.
+This makes searching fast and efficient.

 I wrote this for a friend in a bit of a hurry.
 The code is pretty raw and tailored for a specific need.
 I did not have time to make a test suite, but I've not heard of any bugs yet.
 Fingers crossed ;)